Modifying Connecticut Restraining & Protective Orders

 3 Things You Should Really Do To Modify a Domestic Violence Protective Order

-Any top Fairfield, Bridgeport or Norwalk criminal attorney would agree that, in addition to hiring a lawyer, you should consider doing these 3 things in modifying a criminal protective order: (1) File a Motion in court that explains the factual and legal grounds for modifying the order; (2) Meet with the Office of Family Relations; and (3) Have witnesses testify in your court hearing that will help you modify the order but will not jeopardize your underlying domestic violence criminal case.
+Any top criminal attorney would agree that, in addition to hiring a lawyer, you should consider doing these 3 things in modifying a criminal protective order: (1) File a Motion in court that explains the factual and legal grounds for modifying the order; (2) Meet with the Office of Family Relations; and (3) Have witnesses testify in your court hearing that will help you modify the order but will not jeopardize your underlying domestic violence criminal case.

 Action Item 1: Filing a Motion to Modify Your Domestic Violence Criminal Protective Order

 You cannot just show up at your domestic violence criminal court date and ask the judge to modify or terminate a Connecticut criminal protective or restraining order.
 The judge, prosecutor, Family Relations officers, and victim advocates all need plenty of notice of your modification motion so they can conduct the proper degree of diligence on your request.
 Many investigative and procedural steps need to be taken prior to the court ruling on your motion.
 So as any of the best lawyers would point out, the very first step is to file a motion for modification of the protective order.
 In addition to filing it with the criminal court clerk, a copy of the motion needs to be served on the domestic violence prosecutor, the Office of Family Relations, and the Victim Advocate.
 The motion should spell out the legal and factual grounds for why the protective order should be modified.

 Action Item 2: Get In Touch with the Office of Family Relations